KSP-KOS/KSLib/games/Game_Of_Ur/README.md

 There are several AI options should you wish to play by your self.
 To play you roll dice to determine how far you move in a turn.
 The way to Win is to get all 7 of your pieces off the board.
-A player can send an opponent's piece back to the start by landing on it with there own piece.
+A player can send an opponent's piece back to the start by landing on it with their own piece.
 There are 5 areas on the board and players may only interact directly in the Main area.

 At the start of your turn you roll four sided dice.